privacyidea/privacyidea/doc/policies/enrollment.rst

 type: string

 This is a 12 character long access code in hex format to be used to initialize Yubikeys.
+This access code is not actively used by the privacyIDEA server.
+It is ment to be read by an admin client or enrollment client, so the component initializing the Yubikey can use this access code, without the operator knowing the code.

-If no access code is set, Yubikeys can be re-initialized by everybody.
-You can choose a company wide access code, so that Yubikeys can only be re-initialized by your own system.
+If a yubikey uses an access code, Yubikeys can only be re-initialized by persons know this code.
+You could choose a company wide access code, so that Yubikeys can only be re-initialized by your own system.

 You can add two access codes separated by a colon to change from one access code to the other.

    313233343536:414243444546

+.. note:: As long as the enrollment client does not read and uses this access code, this configuration has no effect.

 papertoken_count
 ~~~~~~~~~~~~~~~~